 Powdered Sugar – Be sure to sift it first before using to remove clumps.

-Nairn’s oat graham cookies – Substitute ginger snaps or other spice cookie.
+Graham crackers – Substitute ginger snaps or other spice cookie.

 How to Make Pumpkin Dip with Cool Whip

-ONE: Toast the oat graham cookies by placing butter and cookie crumbs in a small pan.
+First: Toast the oat graham cookies by placing butter and cookie crumbs in a small pan.
 Stir over medium high heat for 5 minutes or until slightly browned and fragrant.
 Remove and cool.

-TWO: In a large bowl, whip the cream cheese until smooth.
+Second: In a large bowl, whip the cream cheese until smooth.
 Add the pumpkin and combine.

-THREE: Add powdered sugar, spice mix, toasted cookies (reserve 1 tablespoon for garnish), and marshmallow cream.
+Third: Add powdered sugar, spice mix, toasted cookies (reserve 1 tablespoon for garnish), and marshmallow cream.
 Stir to combine.

-FOUR: By hand, fold in Cool Whip (reserving 1/4 cup for garnish) until combined.
+Fourth: By hand, fold in Cool Whip (reserving 1/4 cup for garnish) until combined.
 Spoon into serving dish and garnish with remaining toasted cookies and whipped topping.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.